hedralotfy/OnlineShop_IT-Bulls/README.md

 This repository contains an implementation of an online shop backend application.
 The project was initially provided as a practice exercise, where we were given a predefined structure with method placeholders.
 The task was to implement the functionality within specific methods, such as start() and printMenuHeader(), to complete the required features.

-This project was part of a learning exercise, and the instructor allowed us to share our solutions on GitHub.

 🚀 Features Implemented
 User Management: Implemented functionality in DefaultUserManagementService.

-Sign-Up Process: Completed the SignUpMenu to allow user registration and other menus logic.
+Sign-Up Process: Completed the SignUpMenu to allow user registration and other menu logic.

-Entities: Added properties in entities like DefaultUser and DefaultOrder and added functionality to processes that uses them.
+Entities: Added properties in entities like DefaultUser and DefaultOrder, and added functionality to processes that use them.

 Backend Logic: Enhanced and filled in key methods to complete the application workflow.

 🛠️ Technologies Used
-Java (or the relevant language)

-[Any frameworks or libraries you used]
+Java OOP

 📂 Project Structure